$2.5M gift launches Shah Family Global Innovation Lab at Purdue Engineering

-MSI is based in Los Angeles and is run by the Shahs and their sons, Raj and Rup.
+MSI is based in Los Angeles and is run by the Shahs and their sons, Raj and Rup, who serve as co-presidents.
 It has more than 1,800 employees, more than 25 distribution centers across the United States and Canada, including one just finalized in Indianapolis, and has provided in excess of 130,000 jobs around the world.
 The global employment statistic is an important one for the Shahs, who believe in making a difference, creating jobs and building partnerships.

 “Many Purdue Engineering faculty and students have a passion for putting engineering innovations to work for poor and vulnerable populations around the world,” said Arvind Raman, senior associate dean of the faculty and Robert V. Adams Professor in Mechanical Engineering who started I2D Lab.

-But this is difficult to accomplish, Raman said, and begs many questions rooted in technology, financing, education, and sustainability.
+But this is difficult to accomplish, Raman said, and begs many questions rooted in society, human behavior, technology, financing, education, and sustainability.